Esad Kulović

-Esad Kulović (1854 – 22 July 1917) was a Bosnian politician who served as the 4th Mayor of Sarajevo from 1905 to 1910.
-He was mayor during the Bosnian crisis of 1908.
+Esad Kulović (1854 – 22 July 1917) was a Bosnian Muslim politician who served as the fourth mayor of Sarajevo from 1905 to 1910.
+He was mayor during the Bosnian Crisis of 1908.

 Early life

-Kulović was born to an old and prominent Bosniak family of Janissaries in the city of Sarajevo, Bosnia and Herzegovina, while it was part of the Ottoman Empire.
-His father was the only son of Sarajevo's qadi Sulejman Ruždija Kulović, after whom a street was named in Sarajevo in Ottoman times.
-Kulović was raised in the neighborhood which bore his father's name, and where he eventually built a large house.
+Kulović was born to an old and prominent Bosnian Muslim family of Janissaries in the city of Sarajevo, Bosnia and Herzegovina, while it was part of the Ottoman Empire.
+His father was the only son of Sarajevo's qadi, Sulejman Ruždija Kulović, after whom a street was named in Ottoman times.
+Kulović was raised in the neighbourhood which bore his father's name, and where he eventually built a large house.

-Kulović was well-educated; in addition to his native Bosnian, he spoke Turkish, Arabic, Persian and French.
+Kulović was well-educated; in addition to his native Serbo-Croatian, he spoke Turkish, Arabic, Persian and French.

-Politics
+Political career

-In 1884, he was elected the municipality representative of Sarajevo.
-Kulović became Mayor of Sarajevo in 1905.
-He was the mayor during the 1908 Bosnian crisis, when Austria-Hungary annexed Bosnia and Herzegovina from the Ottoman Empire.
-Kulović won a third term in office in the 1910 election by an "overwhelming" majority, but refused post, thus the position was handed over to 44-year-old Fehim Čurčić.
+In 1884, Kulović was elected the municipality representative of Sarajevo.
+He became mayor of Sarajevo in 1905.
+He was the mayor during the 1908 Bosnian Crisis, when Austria-Hungary annexed Bosnia and Herzegovina from the Ottoman Empire.
+Kulović won a third term in office in the 1910 election by an "overwhelming" majority, but refused the post post, thus the position was handed over to 44-year-old Fehim Čurčić.

+Kulović established the city branch of the Croatian nationalist Party of Rights, in Sarajevo.

+Family

+Kulović's son, Sead Kulović (1897 – 1945) was the president of the Bosnian Muslim cultural association "People's Hope" (Narodna uzdanica) and a prominent Croatian nationalist.
+During the Independent State of Croatia (NDH), a World War II Axis puppet state, Sead served as a commissioner for Eastern Bosnia and a mayor of Tuzla.